madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 ---
-title: 'Structuring the eleventy.js config file'
+title: 'Structuring the Eleventy config file'
-description: "I'm a big fan of structure, order and clarity, and most of my projects get quite large.
+description: "I'm a big fan of organization, order and clarity, and most of my projects get quite large.
 I also have personal preferences that I want to mold Eleventy into.
 Let's do that!"
 category: blogpost
 key: 'eleventyconfig'
 date: 2022-11-29
+redirectFrom: ['/en/blog/structuring-the-eleventyjs-config-file/']
 ---

 Eleventy comes with basic defaults set up for you.
 For example, the output folder defaults to `_site`, and Eleventy looks for your source files in the root directory.

 This is okay for very small projects.
 An additional config file is not necessary to work with Eleventy.
-However, I'm a big fan of structure, order and clarity, and most of my projects get quite large.
+However, I'm a big fan of structure, organization and clarity, and most of my projects get quite large.
 I also have personal preferences that I want to mold Eleventy into.
 Let's do that!

 ## Create a eleventy.js config file